algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSExp.md

 array into two smaller sub-arrays: the (relatively) low elements and the (relatively) high elements.
 It then recursively sorts each of the sub-arrays.

-### Sorting using Basic Quicksort
+### Sorting using Quicksort

-The steps for basic Quicksort, used in this animation are:
+The steps for Quicksort are:

 * Pick the rightmost element of the array, called a pivot.